Mark Henry Hansen

 Mark Henry Hansen (born 1964) is an American statistician, professor at the Columbia University Graduate School of Journalism and Director of the David and Helen Gurley Brown Institute for Media Innovation.
 His special interest is the intersection of data, art and technology.
 He adopts an interdisciplinary approach to data science, drawing on various branches of applied mathematics, information theory and new media arts.
-Within the field of journalism, Hansen has promoted coding literacy for journalists.
+Within the field of journalism, Hansen has promoted computational literacy for journalists.

 Early life

 Hansen was born in 1964 in Petaluma, California.
 He graduated from Fremont High School in Sunnyvale, California.

 Hansen received a Bachelor of Science degree in applied mathematics from the University of California, Davis in 1987.
 He later earned a Master of Arts in 1991 and a PhD in 1994 from the University of California, Berkeley in Statistics.
 His graduate advisor was Charles Stone.

 Career

 After getting his PhD in 1994, Hansen went on to be a Member of the Technical Staff at the Statistics Research Department of Bell Laboratories.